Subcutaneous Transmitter (A3013)

 Eencapsulated with epoxy and silicone

-Nnaked circuit with pins, without programming extension
+Nnaked circuit with battery, insulated leads and insulated antenna, but without programming extension

-Pnaked circuit with pins and programming extension
+Pnaked circuit with programming extension and uninsulated antenna, but no leads

 Table: Package Codes for the A3013.